How Internal Structure Shapes the Metallicity of Giant Exoplanets: Results

 \subsection{Structural properties}

-Figure~\ref{fig.2} shows the retrieved curves for CE, FM, and three DC structures that assume a different extent of the dilute core ($m_{\rm dilute}=$ 0.25, 0.5 or 0.75).
-Although the analysis is performed for the full sample, we first focus on three planets with representative masses: K2-287b (0.315~\(M_{\rm J}\)), TOI-1811b (0.972~\(M_{\rm J}\)), and TOI-5153b (3.26~\(M_{\rm J}\)).
+Figure~\ref{fig.2} shows the retrieved curves for CE, FM, and three DC structures that assume a different extent of the DC ($m_{\rm dilute}=$ 0.25, 0.5 or 0.75).
+Since $m_{\rm dilute}$ remained fixed in the three different cases, {$Z_{\rm dilute}$} was used as the adjusting parameter.
+This setup allowed us to explore the impact of changing the extent of the dilution curve.
+Although the analysis was performed for the full sample, we first focus on three planets with representative masses: K2-287b (0.315~$M_{J}$), TOI-1811b (0.972~$M_{J}$), and TOI-5153b (3.26~$M_{J}$).
 In all cases, CE yields a lower bulk metallicity than FM.
 We verified this offset by reproducing the approach of \citet{Howard_2025}; the results are consistent with our pipeline (see Appendix~\ref{app:howard25}).
 The physical driver is that, in FM, heavy elements mixed into the envelope and atmosphere increase the mean molecular weight and, critically, the Rosseland mean opacity in the radiative zone.
-The higher opacity slows cooling, and keeps radii larger at fixed age; matching the observed radius then requires a larger heavy-element mass than in the CE case. \citet{Howard_2025} likewise found FM evolution tracks to be systematically warmer, especially at early ages.The opacity effect is the main contributor in FM structures for higher expected bulk metallicities.
+The higher opacity slows cooling and keeps radii larger at fixed age; matching the observed radius then requires higher heavy-element mass than in the CE case. \citet{Howard_2025} also found that FM evolution tracks are systematically warmer, especially at younger ages.
+The opacity effect is the main contributor in FM structures for higher expected bulk metallicities.

-When examining the DC curves at different $m_{\rm dilute}$ values (Fig.~\ref{fig.2}), we find that DC models generally underestimate $Z$ compared to CE and FM, and their solutions more closely resemble CE than FM.
+When examining the DC curves for different $m_{\rm dilute}$ values (Fig.~\ref{fig.2}), we find that DC models generally have lower values of $Z$ compared to CE and FM models, and their solutions more closely resemble CE than FM.
 No systematic distinction or trend is evident across the three different $m_{\rm dilute}$ values tested, as the model-to-model differences (and their intrinsic uncertainties) remain smaller than the observational errors.
 Since these DC structures exclude atmospheric metallicity ($Z_{\rm atm}=0$), the observed effects are driven solely by the internal distribution of heavy elements.
-Introducing a dilution gradient, rather than a sharp core boundary, redistributes heavy material into outer layers, increasing local density and pressure.
-This accelerates planetary contraction over time, meaning that a smaller heavy-element mass is required to reproduce the observed radius and age.
-Nonetheless, such an effect appears to be of lower magnitude compared to the FM-CE estimates difference.
+Introducing a gradient, rather than a sharp core boundary, redistributes heavy elements into outer layers, increasing the local density and pressure.
+This results in a lower radius over time, because a smaller heavy-element mass is required to reproduce the observed radius and age.
+Nonetheless, such an effect appears to be of lower magnitude compared to the difference in FM-CE estimates.